seisuke/kemoji/README.md

 - `isEmoji` checks if a string is an emoji
 - `getAllTags` returns the available tags
 - `getAll` returns all the emojis
+- `containsEmoji` checks if a string contains any emoji
+- `isOnlyEmojis` checks if a string is only emoji

 ### Emoji model